Saturday, December 18, 2021

 Cioppino, pronounced “chuh-Pee-no,” is an Italian-American seafood stew made with the catch of the day.
 San Francisco Italian-Americans invented this recipe in the 1800s, and it must include Dungeness crab.
 Most countries that border the ocean have their own seafood stew.
 The French have a Provençal stew called bouillabaisse.
 In Chile, they have caldillo de congrio.
 In Brazil, it’s moqueca, and in Positano, Italy, they have pesce all’aqua pazza or “fish in crazy water.”

-Because I live on the East coast now, I use Snow crabs instead of Dungeness crab.
+Because I now live on the East coast, I use Chesapeake Bay Blue Crab meat instead of Dungeness crab.

 Soffrito “under-fried”